top of page

 Upgrade Station:

 As previously mentioned, I implemented a token system that allows users to collect tokens either scattered around the level or during minigames.
 To reward players, I designed and scripted a modular upgrade station framework in Unreal Engine using a base BP_UpgradeStation class.
+I designed this system to encourage repeat visits through collectible token exchanges and to support scalability for future upgrades, such as new weapons, movement boosts, and unlockable minigames.

 The upgrades available were:

-• Reload Center - instant reloads
+• Reload Center - instant reloads.

-• Ammo Increase - increase ammo capacity by 20
+• Ammo Increase - increase ammo capacity by 20.

 • Fast Reload - increased reload animation speed.